Marketing mix: McCarthy's 4 Ps

 Place is defined as the "direct or indirect channels to market, geographical distribution, territorial coverage, retail outlet, market location, catalogues, inventory, logistics, and order fulfillment".
 Place refers either to the physical location where a business carries out business or the distribution channels used to reach markets.
-Place may refer to a retail outlet, but increasingly refers to virtual stores such as "a mail order catalogue, a telephone call centre or a website.
+Place may refer to a retail outlet, but increasingly, refers to virtual stores such as "a mail order catalogue, a telephone call centre, or a website.
 Example, firms that produce luxury goods like Louis Vuitton employ an intensive placement strategy by making their products available at only a few exclusive retailers.
 In contrast, lower priced consumer goods like toothpaste and shampoo, typically employ an extensive placement strategy by making their products available to as many different retailers as possible."

 Promotion refers to "the marketing communication used to make the offer known to potential customers and persuade them to investigate it further".
 Promotion elements include "advertising, public relations, direct selling and sales promotions."

 Modified and expanded marketing mix: "Seven P's"

 By the 1980s, a number of theorists were calling for an expanded and modified framework that would be more useful to service marketers.
 The prospect of expanding or modifying the marketing mix for services was a core discussion topic at the inaugural AMA Conference dedicated to Services Marketing in the early 1980s, and built on earlier theoretical works pointing to many important problems and limitations of the 4 Ps model.
 Taken collectively, the papers presented at that conference indicate that service marketers were thinking about a revision to the general marketing mix based on an understanding that services were fundamentally different from products, and therefore required different tools and strategies.
-In 1981, Booms and Bitner proposed a model of 7 Ps, comprising the original 4 Ps plus process, people and physical evidence, as being more applicable for services marketing.
+In 1981, Booms and Bitner proposed a model of 7 Ps, comprising the original 4 Ps plus people, process, and physical evidence, as being more applicable for services marketing.